 How a Total Return Unitrust Works

-Traditional income trusts distribute net income to the current beneficiary, which can create tension.
-If the trustee invests for growth, income drops.
 If the trustee invests for income, the trust's long-term value may suffer.
-A total return unitrust solves this by distributing a fixed percentage of the trust's fair market value each year, regardless of how the income was actually earned.
+A total return unitrust fixes this.
+It pays out a fixed percentage of the trust's fair market value each year.

 The percentage to be used in determining the unitrust amount shall be a reasonable current return from the trust, but not less than three per cent or more than five per cent, taking into account the intentions of the settlor of the trust as expressed in the governing instrument, the needs of the beneficiaries, general economic conditions, projected current earnings and appreciation for the trust, and projected inflation and its impact on the trust.